Scout Emerging Corn for Insects; Don’t Assume Protection

-As corn begins to emerge, be alert to the potential for damage from early season insects such as cutworms, wireworms, or white grubs.
+As corn begins to emerge, be alert to the potential for damage from early season insects such as cutworms, wireworms, white grubs, or other insects.
+A key distinction to be aware of is that soil insects such as white grubs and wireworms can only be controlled with planting time treatments; cutworms and other caterpillars potentially can be controlled postemergence.

 Wireworms and white grubs are most often associated with fields that have been in pasture or CRP where the grasses were allowed to grow for more than one year.
 It is rare to see these problems in continuous corn, but exceptions happen.
 Since wireworms and white grubs feed underground and cutworms feed on or below the soil surface, scout for plant damage and then dig in soil around the plant to identify the insect causing the damage.